kiedtl/website/src/content/blog/chatterbox.md

 # Program eloquence considered harmful

-Let's compare some error messages -- specifically, the ones that occur when you try to execute a nonexistant command in Windows PowerShell and GNU Bash.
+Let's compare some error messages -- specifically, the ones that occur when you try to execute a nonexistent command in Windows PowerShell and GNU Bash.

 PowerShell: